Julian52575/RU-Language/README.md

 # Ru Virtual-Machine

-A simple and yet powerful virtual machine to safely run your programs !
+A simple and yet powerful virtual machine to safely run your ru executable.

 ## Supports:
 -  Integers